Third Onondaga County courthouse: Construction and use

 After discussion, the county decided to place the courthouse near a commercial district.
 The county purchased a lot on Clinton Square from James L. Voorhees, which had previously been the site of a hotel.
 Vorhees received the lot previously occupied by the burnt-down courthouse in exchange.
-He also continued to own plots of land surrounding the courthouse including a hotel, and sought to profit from business originating with the courthouse.
-Clinton Square also had the benefit of being relatively centrally located, and in the vicinity of the county clerk's office.
+He also continued to own properties surrounding the courthouse, including a hotel, and sought to profit from business originating with the courthouse.
+Clinton Square had the benefit of being centrally located in Syracuse and in the vicinity of the county clerk's office.
 The county estimated that the courthouse would cost $38,000 to build.

-The third Onondaga County Courthouse was designed by the architect Horatio Nelson White, at the time the best-known Syracuse architect.
-It was built from 1856 to 1857.
-Nelson was influenced by a refit of the nearby Rochester's Monroe County Courthouse, originally constructed in the Federal style in 1822 before being remodeled into a more modern style.
-He designed a courthouse in the Italianate architectural style.
-His design has been described as standing "in striking contrast to the designs used generally in courthouses."
-White later used a very similar design for his work on courthouses in Watertown, New York, and Elmira, New York.
+The third Onondaga County Courthouse was designed by Horatio Nelson White, at the time the best-known Syracuse architect.
+Nelson was influenced by a recent remodel of the nearby Rochester's Monroe County Courthouse from the Federal style.
+His Italianate style design has been described as standing "in striking contrast to the designs used generally in courthouses."
+White later used a similar design for his work on courthouses in Watertown, New York, and Elmira, New York.

-The committee tasked with selecting a design commented that they needed a courthouse which would represent Onondaga" and advocated against substituting "cheapness for durability and adaptation".
-The courthouse was constructed of hand-cut Onondaga Limestone, while the roof and floors were made out of wood, and the windows of wood and glass, and the back wall of brick.
-The courthouse was formally dedicated on February 8, 1858.
+The committee tasked with selecting a design recommended against substituting "cheapness for durability and adaptation" in construction.
+Front and side courthouse walls were constructed of hand-cut Onondaga Limestone, while the roof and floors were made out of wood, and the back wall of brick.
+It was built from 1856 to 1857 and formally dedicated on February 8, 1858.
+The final cost was around $40,000.

 Steam heat was added in the 1870s.
 By the 1880s a Court of Appeals building and separate new office for the county clerk had been built near the courthouse.
 By then, the courthouse had started to attract some criticism as "dark and dingy [and]... difficult to keep clean".
 An 1882 newspaper suggested solving problems with ventilation through "a dynamite cartridge inserted in each corner and then exploded."